-The Company's only significant assets or liabilities measured at fair value on a nonrecurring basis subsequent to their initial recognition were the Company's @Ventures investments, goodwill and certain assets subject to long-lived asset impairment.
+The Company's only significant assets or liabilities measured at fair value on a nonrecurring basis subsequent to their initial recognition were certain assets subject to long-lived asset impairment.

 The Company reviews the carrying amounts of these assets whenever certain events or changes in circumstances indicate that the carrying amounts may not be recoverable.
-The Company also performs an impairment evaluation of goodwill on an annual basis.
 An impairment loss is recognized when the carrying amount of the asset group or reporting unit is not recoverable and exceeds its fair value.
 The Company estimated the fair values of assets subject to impairment based on the Company's own judgments about the assumptions that market participants would use in pricing the assets and on observable market data, when available.
 The Company uses the income approach when determining the fair value of its reporting units.